 Bluetooth and Wi-Fi connectivity

 Some Bluetooth speakers also offer Wi-Fi capabilities, so which connection should you opt for?
-Traditionally, using a Bluetooth connection will give you a 10m range, which means that you'll only be able to play music from a speaker in the same room as you - any further and you'll probably experience the audio cutting out.
+Traditionally, using a Bluetooth connection (5.0 is the latest version) will give you a 10m range, which means that you'll only be able to play music from a speaker in the same room as you - any further and you'll probably experience the audio cutting out.

 Some speakers offer a wider range though, so it's worth taking a look at the specifications of the speaker you're interested in.